fj-gruenewald/pathfinding-algorithms-in-unity/README.md

 Planned Features:
   - Depth First Search
-  - A Wiki with Informations about the Algorithms
   - Informations about the Algorithms Run
   - the possibility to create your own maps